litepubl/cms/readme.txt

 http://litepublisher.com/

 Minimum System Requirements:
-- PHP 5.2
+- PHP 5.4
 - MySQL or pdo driver

  Optional:
 - apache server with rewrite module

 Installation.
-If you have a shell access to the server you can upload files: wget https://github.com/litepubl/cms/archive/vx.xx.tar.gz tar -xf cms.x.xx.tar.gz
+If you have a shell access to the server you can download file: wget https://github.com/litepubl/cms/archive/vx.xx.tar.gz tar -xf cms.x.xx.tar.gz